St. Peter Family

 Patients in the mini-group

-can occur openly with input not only from the provider team, but
+could occur openly with input not only from the provider team, but

-exchange contact information.
+exchanged contact information.
 After each visit, the same set of

-patients is offered a scheduled mini-group
+patients were offered a scheduled mini-group

 medical visit every